Thoregon/evolux.dyncomponents/doc/spec.md

 Works together with 'dynlayers'.

+##Loaders
+Supplies a specialized loader, which plugs into loaderhierarchy from bootloader.
+Component access is available for 'import' but provides a dynamic dependency injection API.
+Works with extended 'Futures' which also supports 'replaced' event.
+The 'import' on the reliant (browser) side needs a specialized loader as a plugin to the browserloader, because the request cannot be intercepted at teh browser.
+However if used with 'import' there will be no dynamic behavior, components must be installed after boot and can not be exchanged.

 discovery of installed components.
 Queries can be done on all component properties, as well as on properties of the componnent held by the component manager. explore comonent interface and purpose (what kind of component)